siemens/linux-entra-sso/README.md

 as temporary extension.
 For that, perform the following steps:

 1. clone this repository
-2. copy the `sso-mib.py` file to `/usr/local/lib/mozilla/sso-mib.py`
-3. copy the `sso_mib.json` file to `~/.mozilla/native-messaging-hosts/`
+2. run `make` to build the extension `sso-mib-*.xpi`
+3. run `make local-install` to install the native messaging app in the user's ~/.mozilla folder
+4. Permit unsigned extension is Firefox by setting xpinstall.signatures.required to false
-4. Enable the extension in Firefox: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing
+5. Install the extension in Firefox from the local `sso-mib-*.xpi` file
+6. Enable "Access your data for *://login.microsoftonline.com" under the extension's permissions

 ## Usage